-The majority of e-waste arises in developed economies before it leads to health and environmental issues in the developing world.
+The majority of e-waste arises in developed economies before it is transported across borders and ultimately leads to health and environmental issues in the developing world.
 Continuing to relieve the e-waste problem in developing economies is especially important; however, it has been highlighted in this report that a need also exists for UN entities to increase their effectiveness in 4 key areas relating to e-waste arisings in developed and transitioning economies:

-- Support for law enforcement and customs authorities to address the transboundary movement of used and end-of-life EEE entering developing economies; - o Establishing policies to remove the hazardous components used in EEE; - Enhancing national consumer awareness around the damaging effects of their e-devices; - o Enforcing policies on extended producer responsibility for manufacturers in developed economies.
+- Support for law enforcement and customs authorities to address the transboundary movement of used and end-of-life EEE entering developing economies; - Establishing policies to remove the hazardous components used in EEE; - o Enhancing national consumer awareness around the damaging effects of their e-devices; - o Enforcing policies on extended producer responsibility (EPR) for manufacturers in developed economies.